 - Ask the Readers: Would You Breastfeed in Public?

 - 6 Ways Dads Can Support Breastfeeding Moms

 - 12 Breastfeeding Secrets Every Mom Should Know

 What do you do to simplify pumping at work (or elsewhere)?
-Let us know in the comments below!
+Let me know in the comments below!

 Get time management strategies, FREE!

 Do you feel overwhelmed balancing the needs of your family and your role as a mom?
 Struggling to find the time to get everything done?
 Get organized with a FREE copy of my ebook, Time Management Strategies for the Overwhelmed Mom!